 Business Acquisition Loans

-If you’ve used a loan to acquire a business, it’s likely that you’ll be able to deduct a portion, if not all, of the loan’s interest.
+If you’ve used a loan to acquire a business, it’s possible that you’ll be able to deduct a portion, if not all, of the loan’s interest.

 Deduction eligibility, in this case, comes down to your intentions for the business.
 If you’re purchasing the business with the intention of actively running it, you should be able to write off your interest.
 However, if you don’t plan on taking an active role in the business, the IRS will see this acquisition as an investment and will, therefore, restrict any deductible interest options you may have.